-We all want to raise healthy eaters by establishing good habits that will stay with our children for the rest of their lives.
+We all want to raise healthy eaters by establishing good habits using a healthy diet plan that will stay with our children for the rest of their lives.
 But with us now having to navigate through a sea of distractions and interruptions around mealtimes, plus sift through the wide availability of highly processed “kid-friendly” meals, it can be hard to help guide our children on the right path.

 To help you on your quest to ensure your children are developing good habits, here’s our top 10 list of ways to raise healthy eaters!

 This might be one of the most important things you do in all aspects of parenting, and it certainly counts when it comes to eating habits.
 You can’t expect your kids to grow up to love their veggies if they hear you complaining about them.
 After all, why should they have to eat them if dad doesn’t?

 This doesn’t only apply to vegetables.
 It applies to all things food/health-related.
 They see you enjoying good, healthy food?
 It becomes a normal part of life to enjoy good, healthy food.
 They see you getting out there and having fun playing a sport you enjoy?
 Great – they’ll also think it’s natural to get active in a way they enjoy.
 They see you counting calories, cutting carbs, and obsessing over your weight?
 That becomes a normal part of life for them too.
 They see you punishing yourself by heading to the gym?
 They associate exercise with punishment and don’t see it as enjoyable.
 Of course these aren’t hard and fast rules, but they are more common than you might think.
 Be aware of what you’re telling your kids through your actions.

 2. Follow the division of responsibility (Ellyn Satter)

 Parents, your job is to decide:

 - What to offer to eat (the food that will be served)